Coding for Performance

 benchsimd=@benchmark (b,t) = gridbootstrap(wrapper(b_est_simd), a->ar1_original(y0, a, est.e),

 We have not improved total execution very much.
-The problem is that very little of the total time was spent in xx_xy! and resids! to begin with.
+It is only 10% faster than the nox version.
+The main problem is that very little of the total time was spent in xx_xy! and resids! to begin with.
 We did make those functions much faster, but they were such a small portion of total execution time, that it is not noticeable.
 We should focus our efforts on ar1_original if we want to improve.

 Fastest Version